Laminates don’t look like traditional laminates anymore.

 The price of laminate is always going to be quite a lot cheaper than a natural product.
 So in other words, you can get a beautiful timber floor look, without the price tag, by is important that with any kind of floor you combinate soakaway crates to get better results.

 The colour ranges vary from the European Oak species, Get More Info here to see some of the stunning Oak wash effects, right through to our own Australian species in Brushbox, Blackbutt, Spotted Gum and Red Mahogany.

 We are always reluctant to call any floor scratch proof, but we can safely say these floors are very scratch resistant.
 Laminate is the ideal floor for a family room where the kids play, or an office area where the office chair moves regularly.
 In fact, laminate works great in any room.

 We don’t recommend ever using a sander to refurbish a laminate floor, as there is nothing to sand, but chances are you will never need to.
 Coated with 10 Coates of aluminium oxide that is highly abrasive, scratch, fade and impact resistant, your laminate floor is going to give you many years of trouble free wear.

 Acoustic levels are also part of the positive consideration with a floating laminate floor, just as explained in the previous page relating to timber floors.

 Versatile and Height Conducive in Almost Any Setting

-Produced in 12mm and 8mm thickness, these floors are just as the floating timber floors very height conducive to other products such as carpet, tiles and vinyl.
+Produced in 12mm and 8mm thickness, these floors are very height conducive compared to other products such as carpet, tiles and vinyl.